What haemorrhoids actually are

 - Keep sitz baths short and lukewarm, then pat gently dry

-- Cool compresses for swelling, but not ice-cold and not directly on bare skin
+- Use cool compresses for swelling, but not ice-cold and not directly on bare skin

 - Use heat more for muscle tension when it feels comforting

-Many ask about an ointment because they expect quick relief.
+Many people ask about an ointment because they expect quick relief.
 Topical products can reduce symptoms such as itching and burning, but they do not fix the underlying problem if you continue to strain.
-Use them for a short duration, with a clear indication and good tolerability.
-If you are breastfeeding or uncertain, the pharmacy is a helpful place to get advice on a suitable product and to avoid interactions.
+Use them for a short time, with a clear reason and good tolerability.
+If you are breastfeeding or are unsure, the pharmacy is a good place to get advice on a suitable product and to avoid interactions.

 Hygiene without irritation

-- After bowel movements, clean with water if possible or use soft, fragrance-free toilet paper
+- After bowel movements, clean with water if possible or with soft, fragrance-free toilet paper

 - Avoid harsh wet wipes with fragrances or alcohol